PS Comet: First replica

 A replica of the Comet, situated in Port Glasgow, was built by Lithgows shipyard apprentices in 1962 for the 150th anniversary of the original.
 As part of the anniversary celebrations the replica sailed from Port Glasgow to Helensburgh and back, accompanied by a flotilla of small ships.

 In 2011, just before the original's 200th anniversary, the replica was restored by a partnership of Inverclyde Council, Ferguson Shipbuilders and an organisation called The Trust.
 The restoration cost £180,000.

 A survey and condition report was commissioned by Inverclyde Council and reported back in 2019.
 The survey found that the wooden hull of the replica is in such bad condition that it is beyond economic repair, and recommended that the machinery be removed and placed in a new hull.

 In April 2023, the replica ship was dismantled and the woodwork scrapped by Inverclyde Council.
 No trace of the replica ship remains at the site.

+Second replica

+A new replica was unveiled in June 2026.
+Unlike its predecessor, which was a working vessel, the new version is designed to be a long-term static display.
+It has a stainless steel structure with drainage channels to prevent water damage, and is clad it with a modified timber that is resistant to rot.